 Ideation

-Based on interview insights around long lines and chaotic group ordering, I drew a set of low-fidelity wireframes to explore how a mobile app could streamline the entire concession-ordering experience.
+Based on interview insights around long lines and chaotic group ordering, I created a set of low-fidelity wireframes to explore how a mobile app could streamline the entire concession-ordering experience.
 One key feature allows users to scan a QR code located at their seat, automatically creating a shared group order.
 This removes the need for multiple people ordering together at the cashier, ensuring everyone’s choices are captured accurately.

 Usability Testing